• Insights

 Introduction

 In the digital age, businesses rely on software to outperform the competition.
-There is a SaaS product for every business process you can imagine.
+There is a software-as-a-service (SaaS) product for every business process you can imagine.

 There are dozens of options to choose from: CRMs, ERPs, project management, billing, accounting.
-However, choosing the right solution (or solutions) is easier said than done, and usually, after trying several SaaS vendors, managers come to the conclusion that they might prefer to build a custom software instead of signing another multi-year contract for a licensed product.
+However, choosing the right solution (or solutions) is easier said than done, and usually, after trying several SaaS vendors, managers come to the conclusion that they might prefer to undertake some custom software development instead of signing another multi-year contract for a licensed product.

 Unlike out of the box SaaS solutions, custom software is tailored with the organization's business processes, workflows, strategy and human capital in mind.